Shortest Path Lengths in Poisson Line Cox Processes: Approximations and Applications: Single Turn Case

-The step (a) follows from the independence of the \acp{PPP} defined on the lines of the \ac{PLP}.
-The step (b) follows from the Poisson distribution of the number of lines.
-Finally, one minus the void probability gives the relevant distance distribution. \end{IEEEproof} \begin{remark} Note that the expression for the void probability is composed of three different terms: $\exp\left(-2\mu t\right)$ that represents the probability that no \ac{PLCP} points is present within $t$ in $L_{\rm x}$; the term $\exp\left(-4\lambda t\right)$ corresponds to the event that no line intersects within a distance $t$ from the typical point; while, considering the fact that for the void event, lines can intersect within $t$ as long as they do not contain any points within a distance $t -s_i$, the second term is weighted by the positive quantity $\exp\left(\frac{2\lambda}{\mu}(1 - \exp(-2 \mu t))\right)$. \end{remark}
+Finally, one minus the void probability gives the required distance distribution. \end{IEEEproof} \begin{remark} Note that the expression for the void probability is composed of three different terms: $\exp\left(-2\mu t\right)$ that represents the probability that no \ac{PLCP} points is present within $t$ in $L_{\rm x}$; the term $\exp\left(-4\lambda t\right)$ corresponds to the event that no line intersects within a distance $t$ from the typical point; while, considering the fact that for the void event, lines can intersect within $t$ as long as they do not contain any points within a distance $t -s_i$, the second term is weighted by the positive quantity $\exp\left(\frac{2\lambda}{\mu}(1 - \exp(-2 \mu t))\right)$. \end{remark}